 The one thing that saved us from that disastrous mistake was that we used a dynamic QR code to link back to our website and social media accounts, which means we can change the URL destination anytime, but the QR code remains the same.

 That packaging order alone cost us over $10,000.
 The reason I'm sharing this is so that you can see how costly these mistakes can be, and exactly why I'm a huge believer in dynamic links and especially QR codes.

 5. Keeping your promotions up to date

 QR codes can be very handy with seasonal/promotional updates, as you can use dynamic codes to link to any digital platform available.

 If you want the QR code to take people to a post-purchase survey this month, then Valentine's special promotion for just next week, followed by a giveaway you're hosting next month on Instagram, you only need to change the destination URL and don't ever have to touch the QR code.

-Weighing up the options
+Weighing up the Options

 Like everything else, QR codes have their pros and cons.
 Your customers must own a smartphone to be able to scan them, and some people who are not tech-savvy might not fancy them.
-However, the very fact that your have an online presence should already define your audience to a large extent.
+However, the very fact that you have an online presence should already define your audience to a large extent.

 Using QR codes is a great way to quickly and easily link your customers to a digital platform.
 They are also super helpful for helping you keep all your promotions up-to-date in front of the customers.

-For brand owners, the most important thing to worth nothing however is that the customer relationship does not end once they make an online purchase.
+For brand owners, the most important thing to worth nothing, however, is that the customer relationship does not end once they make an online purchase.
 In contrast, it's the beginning of a new relationship that brands need to continue to nurture throughout the entire customer journey.
 If done right, marketing through QR codes can give brands some serious competitive edge by gaining new customers via word of mouth while improving customer retention.